 In the CLS Class of 2021, 100% of the graduates were employed within 6 months of graduation.
 Most had jobs lined up before they graduated.

 What about graduation rates?

-For the CLS Classes of 2018, 2019, and 2020 an average of 98% of the students who entered the final year of the program completed the program and graduated.
+Percent of students who entered the final year of the program, completed the program, and graduated.